Outcomes

 Upon completing this program, teacher candidates are eligible for teacher licensure in physical education in most states.
 Our PETE program is accredited by the Council for the Accreditation of Educator Preparation (CAEP) and approved by the North Dakota Education Standards and Practices Board (ESPB).

-Coaching and Physical Activity Leadership Option:
+Option Two: Coaching and Physical Activity Leadership

 This option prepares students for careers in coaching, recreation, and youth physical activity programming.
 The program is aligned with the Society of Health and Physical Educators of America (SHAPE) National Standards for Sports Coaches and promotes best practices in physical activity settings.
 Coursework focuses on youth development, injury care and prevention, planning and facilitation of physical activity programming, and instructional strategies for physical activity settings.
 Students have opportunities to engage in various field experiences prior to the culminating semester-long internship experience .
 Students must maintain a 2.75 cumulative grade point average in order to graduate.